|A through C||D through H||I through O||P through R||S through Z|

-A type of ad which floats on top of a page’s content.
+A type of ad that floats on top of a page’s content.
 A floating ad can move with content as a user scrolls, or maintain a locked position on a page as a user scrolls.

 Google Publisher Console

-Google Publisher Tag
+Google Publisher Tag (GPT)

 An extension, in days, of a line item's end date.
 The line item will continue delivering until it reaches its goal or the end of its grace period, whichever comes first.